lagimik/PartnerCrucible/_posts/2022-10-14-signaltonoise-msignite2022-security.md

 * **50% off Microsoft Defender for Endpoint P1 and P2 licenses**, for new and existing customers (for a limited time)
 * **Microsoft Defender for DevOps** and Microsoft Defender Cloud Security Posture Management (CSPM) are now available in public preview.
 * **Automatic attack disruption** in Microsoft 365 Defender is in public preview
+* Several new **data loss prevention capabilities** including granular policy management and contextual evidence for policy matches on endpoint devices in public preview
 * **Microsoft Intune** is the new name for our expanding family of endpoint management products.

 All announcements can be viewed in the [Microsoft Ignite Book of News](https://news.microsoft.com/ignite-2022-book-of-news/).